Skip to navigation Skip to content

 Change or reset password + Read more ...

-If an Administrator does not have access to their CSBOS account, they must contact Child Support.
+If the main account holder with a 12 digit Login ID does not have access to their CSBOS account, they must contact Child Support.
+A password reset must be performed by an Employer Services Officer or Financial Institutions Liaison Officer.

-A Service Officer in Employer Services must complete a password reset in Cuba for an organisation with an Employer attribute only.
+A Service Officer in Employer Services must only complete a password reset in Cuba for an organisation with an Employer attribute.

 Service Officers cannot reset sub-user passwords in Cuba.